 When technology and education mix, it is essential to know how to use both legally for remote learning and distance education programs.
-Many school districts are providing pre-approved e-learning that already aligns with your district's teaching methods.
+Many school districts are providing pre-approved e-learning and online courses that already align with your district's teaching methods.

 However, this can still bring up challenges such as:

 - Teachers need to quickly learn new educational technology and online programs for their online students in addition to face-to-face enrollment and possibly asynchronous programs.

 - Parents might search online for additional information and educational materials for their learners.

 - Parents and teachers might need to supplement lesson plans, homework, or course materials in higher education or other learning environments.

 Schools that do not already have a policy tend to follow the overall industry guidelines: